RJVSACHAN/Assignment3_Task-1-2/README.md

-# Assignment3_Task-1-2
-ASSIGNMENT 3: Module 4: Functions &amp; Modules in Python
+ASSIGNMENT 3: Module 4: Task_1and_2
-# Factorial of any number
+# Task1: Factorial of any number
 n=int(input('Enter the number: '))
 def factorial(n):
     if n<2:
         return 1